0x84f/osu-wiki/news/2023/2023-03-02-osumonthly-8.md

 ## End word

-In keeping tradition with February being the month of love, we hope that you *loved* this edition of osu!monthly.
-As usual, if the content is not what you want to see or if you would like to contribute in any way possible, please visit the [osu!dev Discord server](https://discord.com/invite/ppy) or contact any of the members of the osu!monthly team.
+We hope that you *loved* this edition of osu!monthly.
+As usual, if the content is not what you want to see or if you would like to contribute in any way possible, please visit the [osu!dev Discord server](https://discord.com/invite/ppy) or contact any of the members of the [osu!monthly team](/wiki/People/osu!monthly_team).
 Until next time!

 —osu!monthly team